Jamesmed1999/Creatorverse/README.md

 ## Notes

 Most of the issues I ran into where because I was rusty with my react Skills.
 I had to get up to date with the latest versions of React and React router which took awhile but once I did I felt confident on taking on this project.
 Using Supabase for the first time was interesting, I had a bit of an issue getting data from it at first.
 Thankfully they have great documentation so I was able to fix that problem fast.
-I'm not entirely happy with the CSS which is something I aim to work on but Picocss was surprisingly easy and fun to use.
+I'm not entirely happy with the CSS which is something I aim to work on but Picocss was surprisingly e asy and fun to use.
 The hardest issue was finding the time to code while trying to juggle two jobs and a job search but I can say I'm proud of the work I did (The secret is coding during your lunch breaks and the bus ride home).
 I enjoyed this project a lot and I hope to learn more if accepted into this course

 ## License